solcifuentes/foodprint/README.md

   DB_NAME=foodPrint
   DB_PASS=root
 ```

-- Run `npm run migrate` in the project folder of this repository, in a new terminal window.
-This will create a table called 'food_emi_data' in your database.

 - Make sure you understand how the `food_emi_data` table is constructed.
 In your MySQL console, you can run `use your_db_title;` and then `describe food_emi_data;` to see the structure of the food_emi_data table.